 Connect Tableau

 Before connecting Tableau to Bigeye, we recommend you create a dedicated user for Bigeye.
-Once connected, Bigeye will be able to view metadata for all workbooks and sheets that the user has access to in Tableau.
-If you would like to limit the workbooks that Bigeye will profile, please be sure to limit that user’s viewing permissions in Tableau.
+The user must have permission to access the metadata API.
+Once connected, Bigeye can view metadata for all workbooks and sheets that the user has access to in Tableau.
+If you want to limit the workbooks that Bigeye profiles, limit that user’s view permissions in Tableau.

 Once you have identified the user you wish to use - go to that user’s Account Settings page https://[tableau_cloud_prefix].tableau.com/#/site/[your site name]/user/external/[username]/settings and under Security find the section labeled Personal Access Tokens’